Akene-Uzezi/ecommerce-microservice/README.md

 - `Orders.CreateOrder` returns hardcoded values and ignores the request payload.
 - `Orders.GetOrder` is declared in the proto but not implemented.
 - Orders, payments, and stock init SQL scripts are empty.
-- The Products service has DB models and a gRPC handler but no server entrypoint, Dockerfile, or DB wiring yet.
+- The `shared.ReadJSON` helper has a bug that prevents request body parsing.
+- Products DB layer has runtime bugs (nil pointer in `AddProduct`, struct tag mismatches in `GetProducts`/`GetProduct`).
 - All gRPC connections use insecure transport credentials.
-- Tests currently only cover the `auth` module; gateway, orders, payments, and stock have no tests yet.
+- Tests currently only cover the `auth` and `products` modules; gateway, orders, payments, and stock have no tests yet.
+- Placeholder/empty tests exist in `auth/internal/handler/usershandler_test.go` and `products/internal/db/products_test.go`.

 ## Roadmap